 Dear ancient TCM physicians from a very distant past, you might not have been able to predict how the world will turn into hundreds and thousands of years later.
 You might not have expected to have an impact on future beings’ ways of living.
 But, you have definitely influenced a certain petite wanderess –– me –– as a traveller in the 21st century.

 Because of learning how to live better with TCM, my daily lifestyle –– even my travelling style –– have changed!
 From the TCM theories and lifestyle habits that ancient Traditional Chinese Medicine practitioners painstakingly learned, consolidated, and passed on, I can no longer revert to my old travelling style.

 How learning about ancient Chinese medicine practices and TCM (Traditional Chinese Medicine) wellness, changed the way I travel

 Ever since I got acquainted with the beautiful, ancient school of TCM philosophy, my lifestyle habits have taken a 180-degree turn from that of a typical designer/freelancer’s (which has been my actual job the past few years).

-Needless to say, learning TCM knowledge and skills as a professional therapist has also influenced how I travel.
+Needless to say, gaining TCM knowledge and skills as a professional therapist has also influenced how I travel.
 Today, as a travel blogger, I’m gonna share some TCM wellness tips which will hopefully benefit you on your travels!

 TCM changed my travel fashion style.. & #ootds